-- This process is used to machine complex cavities in high strength materials, particularly is the aerospace industry for mass production of turbine blades, jet-engine parts, and nozzles.
+- This process is used to machine complex cavities in high-strength materials, particularly in the aerospace industry, for mass production of turbine blades, jet-engine parts, and nozzles.

 - It is also used to machine forging-die cavities (die sinking) and to produce small holes.

-- Can be used as a deburring process.
+- It can be used as a deburring process.

 - Internal finishing of surgical needles and also for their sharpening.

-- Drilling of small and dipper holes with very good quality of internal surface finish.
+- Drilling of small and dipper holes with very good quality internal surface finish.

-- Used for making inclined and blind holes and finishing of conventionally machined surfaces.
+- Used for making inclined and blind holes and finishing conventionally machined surfaces.

 That’s it, Thanks for reading if you have any questions about “Electrochemical machining” ask in the comments section.
 If you like this article share with your friends.